 Each mercat possesses its own unique atmosphere, created by a cast of characters who work, shop and hang around there throughout the week.
 The city’s most vibrant markets are definitely making it to our top things to do in Barcelona, and especially some of the least visited ones, such as Gracia’s Mercat de L’Albaceria or the Eixamples‘ Mercat del Ninot.

 Tip: Visiting Barcelona’s local neighbourhood markets will give you a glimpse of day to day Catalan life, so why not visit a market like a local while picking up the ingredients for your very own Spanish meal.
-On our Market and Paella Experience we will guide you through El Mercat del Ninot, our favourite market.
-Then we’ll teach you to make a traditional Paella using fresh seafood and other organic produce bought at the market.
+Let us know in the comments how it went!

 By now surely one of Catalonia’s most famous exports, Cava continues to be enjoyed across the region.
 In the capital of Barcelona, bars specialising in this delicious sparkling wine seem to lurk around every corner.